Destination Chhukha - New upcoming tourist destination in Bhutan post-COVID-19

 Realizing that there is a need to take advantage of the huge untapped opportunities for product development along the Phuentsholing-Thimphu highway, the district officials spearheaded by tourism experts is working on developing Chuukha as a new tourist destination in Bhutan.

-Phuentsholing, the border town between Bhutan and Indian town of Jaigoan is the main land route to travel into Bhutan.
+Phuentsholing, the border town between Bhutan and the Indian town of Jaigoan is the main land route to travel into Bhutan.
 However, the bed nights spent by both regional and international tourists are relatively low.
 Only 55% of the tourists have entered the country through Phuentsholing in the past years.

-Currently, the main challenge in the district is the under development of tourism products and the lack of tourism infrastructures.
+Currently, the main challenge in the district is the underdevelopment of tourism products and the lack of tourism infrastructures.
 Due to the lack of tourist attractions, most of the tourists entering Phuentsholing often travel straight through Chhukha to better-developed tourist destinations in the northern districts.

 What Can Chuukha Offer?

 Chhukha dzongkhag is equipped with several advantages for tourism development.
 These include its location in the western part of the country where the maximum arrivals of visitors are concentrated.
 The district has ease of accessibility both by air and land to all market sources.
 There is a diversity of cultural and nature-based products in the district.

 Chhukha is also gaining popularity amongst the locals to spend their winters due to the warmer temperature.
 Thus, it can be an alternative destination for tourists to explore during winter in lieu of the other districts.

 The objective is for each of the 11 gewogs to prioritize one Unique Selling Proposition (USP).
 These USPs will market diverse products and services to enhance visitors experience.
 It will also provide opportunities to the locals and contribute towards low carbon tourism.

 Currently, the main sources of income for the people of Chhukha are livestock rearing, vegetable farming, and cash crop cultivation.